firebase/FirebaseUI-iOS/Auth/README.md

 For Google Sign-in support, add custom URL schemes to your Xcode project (step 1 of the [implement Google Sign-In documentation](https://developers.google.com/firebase/docs/auth/ios/google-signin#2_implement_google_sign-in)).

-For Sign In with Apple support, add the Sign In with Apple capability to your entitlements file.
+For Sign in with Apple support, add the Sign in with Apple capability to your entitlements file.

 For Facebook Login support, follow step 3 and 4 of [Facebook login documentation](https://developers.google.com/firebase/docs/auth/ios/facebook-login#before_you_begin),